Helping Kinesthetic Learners Succeed

 - Games

-Final words of wisdom?
-Kinesthetic learners do things differently.
-But that doesn' t mean they do them worse.
 Encourage your child to study in several short blocks of time, instead of one extended time period.
-Teach concepts with concrete examples (for example, teach greater than and less than with a crocodile puppet, rather than just numbers on a chalkboard).
+Teach concepts with concrete examples; for example, teach "greater than" and "less than" with a crocodile puppet, rather than just numbers on a chalkboard.
 Have your child memorize information while moving.
-They can walk, jump rope, or skip as they're learning the material-- they don't need to sit at a desk, at least at home!
-Encourage your child to clap out sounds or syllables they hear in words.
+Kids can walk, skip or jump rope as they're learning the material.
+They don't need to sit at a desk, at least at home!
+Encourage your child to clap out sounds or syllables in words.

-With a little help, kinesthetic learners can find tricks that make the system work in their favor.
+With a little help, kinesthetic learners can find tricks and techniques that make the system work in their favor.
 They just need some motion with their math, some rev with their reading.
 So get moving on getting them on the move!